tomasvh/tendn09-1dt305-temp-meter/README.md

 Now to get started lets ask ourselves why you would build such a device?

-When sitting on your laptop out in the yard with a cold beer, you might want to know the temperature of the outside air aswell as the temperature of the beer?
+When sitting on your laptop out in the yard with a cold beer(or other beverage), you might want to know the temperature of the outside air aswell as the temperature of the beer(or other beverage)?

 While this is indeed a honorable and viable reason, it is mainly a joke from my part.

 My reason to build this device and application was first and foremost to monitor